 When dealing with carpal tunnel syndrome, non-surgical treatments are usually the first line of defense.
 They aim to ease the pressure on the median nerve and reduce pain.
 Your doctor might recommend:

-• Splinting: Wearing wrist braces at night or during activities helps keep the wrist straight.
-This lessens nerve compression.
+- Splinting: Wearing wrist braces at night or during activities helps keep the wrist straight, lessening nerve compression.

-• Physical therapy: Exercises to stretch and strengthen hand muscles can improve flexibility and circulation.
+- Physical therapy: Exercising, stretching, and strengthening hand muscles can improve flexibility and circulation.

 If these methods don’t work, surgery might be considered.
-Procedures like open carpal tunnel release or endoscopic surgery cut the transverse carpal ligament.
+Open carpal tunnel release or endoscopic surgery cuts the transverse carpal ligament.
 This frees the nerve.
-Mayo Clinic and Johns Hopkins say surgery is usually for severe cases where nerve damage risks are high.
+According to the Mayo Clinic and Johns Hopkins, surgery may be appropriate for those experiencing severe cases.
+These cases mean there may be a high risk of nerve damage.

 Talk to your doctor about all your options.
-This way, you can pick a treatment plan that fits your symptoms and lifestyle.
-Starting with non-surgical treatments can often delay or prevent the need for surgery.
+This way, you can select a treatment plan that suits your symptoms and lifestyle.
+Treatments can defer a surgical procedure to a certain extent.

 Home Remedies and Self-Care

 Managing carpal tunnel symptoms starts at home.
-Simple Ergonomic Adjustments can reduce strain on your wrists.
-Adjust your workspace: position your keyboard so your arms rest at a 90-degree angle, and use a cushioned wrist pad.
-Avoid bending your wrists upward or downward for long periods.
+Simple tweaks to your workstation can reduce wrist pain.
+For example, your keyboard should be adjusted using a cushioned wrist pad so your arms sit at a 90-degree angle.
+Also, avoid bending your wrists up or down for a long time.

 Regular exercise and stretching can improve flexibility.
 Try these moves daily: